-Index of Rare Books scanned by myself and linked from various sites on the internet including among others, Henriette Kress, Michael Moore and Paul Bergner.
-This represents a virtual historical herbal library.
+Several rare books scanned by Michael Tierra or linked to various sites on the internet from people such as Henriette Kress, Michael Moore and Paul Bergner, are included here.
+These represent a virtual historical herbal library.

 Nicholas Culpeper lived from 1616-1654.
 His herbal has gone through nearly as many and perhaps more printings and revisions than the bible.
 As an English physician, he was scrutinized by members of his profession for translating their medical texts from latin to common language.
 His aim was to bring herbal medicine to the poor and disenfranchised.
 He personally practiced amongst the poor and in many instances shunning recompense for his services.
 This is an electronic facsimile of the 1652 edition.